-Liability Insurance offers the landlord protection against any loss, damage or injury sustained by the tenant or their visitors whilst in the rental property and will cover the landlord’s legal costs in the event of the tenant filing a personal injury claim.
+Liability Insurance protects the landlord against any loss, damage or injury sustained by the tenant or their visitors while in the rental property.
+It will cover the landlord’s legal costs if the tenant files a personal injury claim.
 However, the best way to avoid this happening in the first place is to ensure the property is safe secure and in good repair before the tenant’s move in and to ensure all maintenance and repairs required are carried out immediately.

 What affects your insurance premium?

-For all landlord insurance, there are several things that will affect the cost of your premium.
+For all landlord insurance, several things will affect the cost of your premium.

 - Tenant type – Some insurers view HMOs and tenants in receipt of housing benefit as higher risk